Miocene (band)

-Miocene, also typeset as {MIOCENE}, was an English alternative band from London.
+Miocene, also typeset as {MIOCENE}, was an English rock band from London.

 Early days

 Forming in 1998, but consolidating their line-up in 2000, Miocene came to the attention of the manager and promoter Keith Eccles of Keith's Back Yard, and after a series of well-reviewed London shows and a self-organised UK tour with the rockers Hundred Reasons, signed to Dante Bonutto's Infernal Records label.

 Refining the Theory

 Miocene's first release with Infernal Records was Refining the Theory in 2000 (produced by Dave Chang).
 This was a compilation of the songs that the band had written to date and was primarily nu-metal in style.
 It was well received by critics, receiving 4Ks in Kerrang! and 9/10 in Metal Hammer magazines.
 One song, "Fits Like That", was selected in November 2000 for inclusion on the Kerrang! cover CD, Incoming – The Sounds of 2001.

 This record was supported with a five-date tour with Clutch, an extensive three-month tour with the UK Trip Rockers Sunna, and the Britpop trio Crackout, and selected shows with bands such as Earthtone9, One Minute Silence, Raging Speedhorn and Charger; and a headline tour supported by Porcelain Roach.